manami27/Flip-Engineer-Test/README.md

-# Mamikos-Automation-Behave-Selenium
+# Flip-Automation-Behave-Selenium

 BDD framework built using Python and Behave to support automation testing of websites on various browsers.
-This project tries to automate simple booking room flow on [Mamikos](mamikos) site.
+This project tries to automate simple open link menu flow on [Flip.id](flip.id) site.

 ## Built with